JSilva14/FlightInPortugal/README.md

 **Error Handling: **

-- If an Exception occurs during any point in the processes described below, it gets propagated back to the controller and handled automatically by **FlightInfoApiControllerAdvice** using the @RestControllerAdvice and @ExceptionHandler annotations.
+- If an Exception occurs during any point in the processes described above, it gets propagated back to the controller and handled automatically by **FlightInfoApiControllerAdvice** using the @RestControllerAdvice and @ExceptionHandler annotations.
 - Whenever possible, Exceptions are caught and wrapped with custom Exceptions so that **FlightInfoApiControllerAdvice** knows how to handle them.
 - Basically **FlightInfoApiControllerAdvice** sees what kind of Exception it received and builds a response based on it.
 - In the example below we can see how **FlightInfoApiControllerAdvice** handles a **FlightCriteriaValidationException**: